searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ## `reset` method
-Reset autocomplete store to initial state and clear locks
+Reset store to the initial state by clearing data and locks

 ```typescript
 const store = new AutocompleteStore();